Curriculum Learning: A Survey: Applications of Curriculum Learning

-Zhang et al.~\cite{zhang2015self} use a self-paced approach for multiple-instance learning (MIL) in co-saliency detection.
-As the authors suggest, MIL is a natural method for solving co-saliency detection, exploring both the contrast between co-salient objects and contexts, and the consistency of co-salient objects in multiple images.
-Furthermore, in order to obtain reliable instance annotations and instance detections, they combine MIL with easy-to-hard SPL.
+\begin{sloppypar} Zhang et al.~\citeyearpar{zhang2015self} use a self-paced methodology for multiple-instance learning (MIL) in co-saliency detection.
+As the authors suggest, MIL is a natural method for solving co-saliency detection, exploring both the contrast between co-salient objects and contexts and the consistency of co-salient objects in multiple images.
+Furthermore, to obtain reliable instance annotations and instance detections, they combine MIL with easy-to-hard SPL.
 The framework focuses on co-salient image regions from high-confidence instances first, gradually switching to more complex examples.
-Moreover, a term for computing the diversity of the examples which penalizes samples monotonously selected from the same group is added to the regularizer.
-Experimental results show the importance of both the easy-to-hard strategy and the diverse sampling.
+Moreover, a term for computing the diversity, which penalizes examples selected from the same group, is added to the regularizer.
+Experimental results show the importance of both easy-to-hard strategy and diverse sampling. \end{sloppypar}

-Xu et al.~\cite{xu2015multi} introduce a multi-view self-paced learning method for clustering that applies the easy-to-hard methodology simultaneously at the sample level and the view level.
+\begin{sloppypar} Xu et al.~\citeyearpar{xu2015multi} introduce a multi-view self-paced learning method for clustering that applies the easy-to-hard methodology simultaneously at the sample level and the view level.
 They apply the difficulty using a probabilistic smoothed weighting scheme, instead of standard binary labels.
 Whereas SPL regularization has already been employed on examples, the concept of computing the difficulty of the view is new.
-As the authors suggest, a multi-view example can be more easily distinguishable in one view than in the others, because the views present orthogonal perspectives, with different physical meanings.
+As the authors suggest, a multi-view example can be more easily distinguishable in one view than in the others, because the views present orthogonal perspectives, with different physical meanings. \end{sloppypar}

-Guy et al.~\cite{gui2017curriculum} extend curriculum learning to the facial expression recognition task.
-They consider the idea of expression intensity to measure the difficulty of a sample: the more intense the expression is (a large smile for happiness, for example), the easier it is to recognize.
-They employ an easy-to-hard batching strategy which leads to better generalization for emotion recognition from facial expressions.

-Sarafianos et al.~\cite{sarafianos2017curriculum} combine the advantages of multi-task and curriculum learning for solving a visual attribute classification problem.
-In their framework, they group the tasks into strongly-correlated tasks and weakly-correlated tasks.
-In the next step, the training commences following a curriculum procedure, starting on the strongly-correlated attributes, and then transferring the knowledge to the weakly-correlated group.
-In each group, the learning process follows a multitask classification setup.